code42/py42/docs/userguides/basics.md

 sdk = py42.sdk.from_local_account("https://console.us.code42.com", "my_username", "my_password")

-# Print all the departing employee cases on or after two weeks
+# Prints all the departing employee cases on or after two weeks

 departing_date = datetime.utcnow() + timedelta(days=14)  # How to get a date in the future
 epoch = py42.sdk.util.convert_datetime_to_epoch(departing_date)  # How to an epoch time (float)